After 30 days in the ocean, these fibers fully biodegrade

 “The biodegradability of fibers in garments is becoming a big issue,” says Florian Heubrandner, vice president of global textiles at Lenzing.
 The Austrian company has obtained proof before that its lyocell (brand name Tencel) and viscose (brand name Veocel) fibers, both types of rayons made from wood, biodegrade in water, soil, and compost via certifications from Organic Waste Systems and TUV Austria.
 “We wanted to have another proof from a really well-respected university,” he says of why the company looked into the Scripps research.

 In a prior biodegradability test, Heubrandner says a lyocell T-shirt was put into soil, and 10 weeks later it was gone.
-Lenzing’s lyocell fibers are among its most popular; brands from Allbirds to Casper to Levis offer products made with Tencel.
+Lenzing’s lyocell fibers are among its most popular; a number of brands, including Allbirds, Casper, and Levi’s offer products made with Tencel.

 Viscose is produced using an older technology, while modal and lyocell are produced with newer technologies that turn wood into fiber.
 Each type begins as wood chips, which are turned into pulp like the kind needed to make paper, and then spun into a fiber that resembles cotton.
 (Lyocell, the newest, has a more sustainable production process that uses less water and CO2, Heubrandner says.)